Weighted sheaves and homology of Artin groups: Precise matchings for Artin groups

-\begin{theorem} The critical simplices for the matching on $K$ are those defined in Table \ref{table:Bn-critical}.
-In particular the matching is always precise, and is perfect if $d$ is odd or if $d$ is even and $n\not\equiv 0 \pmod[\big]{\frac d2}$.
+\begin{theorem}[Critical simplices in case $B_n$] The critical simplices for the matching on $K$ are those defined in Table \ref{table:Bn-critical}.
+In particular the matching is always precise, and has no critical simplices if $d$ is odd or if $d$ is even and $n\not\equiv 0 \pmod[\big]{\frac d2}$.
 In addition, if $d$ is even and $n\equiv 0 \pmod[\big]{\frac d2}$, the incidence numbers between the critical simplices in the Morse complex are as follows:

 \end{theorem}